-2. Log into my.byui.edu using your user ID and password.
+- Log in to my.byui.edu using your user ID and password.

 What classes should I take?

-What are Foundation courses and when do I take them?
+What are General Education courses and when do I take them?

 Are there classes I need to take my first semester for my major?

-We are happy to answer any question you have after reviewing this e-mail and browsing through these links.
 Don't hesitate to contact us to set up an appointment with one of our advisors.
-You can also set up an appointment on your own by following the instructions at this link:
+You can also set up an appointment on your own through I-Plan.

 Thank you, and best of luck with the upcoming semester!